Table of Contents

 Step 6: Creating Reports and Tracking Progress

 Jira has powerful reporting features to help you manage project progress and drive data-driven decision-making.
-Depending on your project, different types of reports in Jira include:
+For context, Jira includes different types of reports:

 Open project settings in Jira, select “Features” and click on the “Report” tab to choose among reports such as: